Skip to content

 How to Meal Prep for the Week?

-Now that you're well aware of all the things you need to incorporate in your everyday diets and how beneficial they are for you in lowering the bad cholesterol levels, we've designed a complete 7-day meal plan.
+Now that you're well aware of all the things you need to incorporate in your everyday diets and how beneficial they are for you in lowering the harmful cholesterol levels, we've designed a complete 7-day meal plan.

 This meal plan contains everything you need to consume throughout the day for an entire week.
-To make it even easier for you, we've written the calories, fats, proteins, etc., you'll be consuming throughout the day to know exactly what you're eating and how much you're eating.
+To make it even easier for you, we've written the calories, fats, proteins, etc. you'll be consuming throughout the day to know exactly what you're eating and how much you're eating.

 Monday (Day 1)